metacpan/metacpan-cpan-extracted/distros/T/Term-ANSIColor/README.md

 Term::ANSIColor is written in pure Perl and has no module dependencies that aren't found in Perl core.
-It should work with any version of Perl after 5.6, although it hasn't been tested with old versions in some time.
+It should work with any version of Perl after 5.8.

-In order to actually see color, you will need to use a terminal window that supports the ANSI escape sequences for color.
-Any recent version of xterm, most xterm derivatives and replacements, and most telnet and ssh clients for Windows and Macintosh should work, as will the MacOS X Terminal application (although Terminal.app reportedly doesn't support 256 colors).
+In order to see color, you will need to use a terminal window that supports the ANSI escape sequences for color.
+Any recent version of xterm, most xterm derivatives and replacements, and most telnet and SSH clients for Windows and Macintosh should work, as will the MacOS X Terminal application (although Terminal.app reportedly doesn't support 256 colors).
 The console windows for Windows NT and Windows 2000 will not work, as they do not even attempt to support ANSI X3.64.

-For a complete (to my current knowledge) compatibility list, see the Term::ANSIColor module documentation.
+For a terminal emulator compatibility list, see the Term::ANSIColor module documentation.
 If you have any additions to the table in the documentation, please send them to me.

-The test suite requires Test::More (part of Perl since 5.6.2).
 The following additional Perl modules will be used by the test suite if
 present:

 * Devel::Cover